confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 ## Implement the classes

-There are three kinds of UDFs for manipulating rows in different ways: scalar functions, tabular functions, and aggregation functions.
-Each is demonstrated below with simple examples (you can learn about more sophisticated usage in the [concepts section](../concepts/functions.md)).
+There are three kinds of UDFs which manipulate rows in different ways: scalar functions, tabular functions, and aggregation functions.
+Each is demonstrated below with simple examples using a variety of features (you can learn about more sophisticated usage in the [concepts section](../concepts/functions.md)).
 Start by creating a directory to house the class files:

 ```
 mkdir -p src/main/java/com/example